What every best Pressure Cookers has:

 - Simple-to-use controls.

-After 40 hours of research to narrow down the most popular pressure cookers, Lesley Stockton tests 12 -- six stovetop, six electric -- and one rice cooker (to see if electric pressure cookers performed as well with rice as a dedicated cooker).
+After 40 hours of research to narrow down the most popular pressure cookers, Lesley Stockton tests 15 stovetop and electric pressure cookers.
 Testing is extensive, involving preparing 15 pounds of brisket, 13 pounds of black beans and 12 pounds of rice.
 Top picks are named, as well as runners up for upgraded or budget pressure cookers.

-The only reason this excellent roundup comes in at number 3 here, instead of higher up, is because only electric pressure cookers were included in the testing.
-Still, as always, testing is well-documented and each multi-cooker gets a grade, with 5-stars the highest possible, and a thorough write-up that includes pros and cons.
+Good Housekeeping tests a number of popular multi-cookers.
+Although write ups are brief, they are very informative.
 Elsewhere on this site is an article acknowledging the overwhelming popularity of the Instant Pot (which gets 4 stars) and comparing it to their top pick the Fagor Lux, which gets 4.5 stars.

-Amazon.com offers thousands of pressure cookers and accessories, including everything from large, industrial-size cookers to small 5-quart options.
+Amazon offers thousands of pressure cookers and accessories, including everything from large, industrial-size cookers to small 5-quart options.
 Among units appropriate for home use, a handful of stovetop and electric cookers stand out with a high number of reviews and top ratings.
-These include the All American Pressure Cooker/Canner, Presto stovetop pressure cooker models and the Instant Pot electric pressure cooker.

-There are a decent number of electric and stovetop pressure cookers offered for sale at Wayfair.com, and most get enough reviews to give an overall picture of the performance of the pressure cooker.
-Stovetop models are by far the most popular.
+There are a decent number of electric and stovetop pressure cookers offered for sale at Walmart, and most get enough reviews to give an overall picture of the performance of the pressure cooker.
+This is a particularly good resource for inexpensive and less well-known brands.

-About 15 different pressure cookers are sold at Macys.com where most receive a handful of reviews.
-The top-reviewed pressure cookers are the various Fagor stovetop models, which are very highly rated.
+About 30 different pressure cookers are sold at Macy's, and most receive at least handful of reviews.
+The top-reviewed pressure cookers are the various Fagor stovetop models, which are very highly rated in hundreds of reviews.

-Although you have to noodle around a bit to find them, TheKitchn.com has a few pressure cooker-related articles that include recipes, how-to's and more.
-Most helpful for the purposes of this report was a review by assistant food editor Kelli Foster of the Instant Pot, which she then followed up on six months later.
+Although you have to noodle around a bit to find them, TheKitchn has a few pressure cooker-related articles that include recipes, how-to's and more.
+Most helpful for the purposes of this report was a review by assistant food editor Kelli Foster of the Instant Pot, which she then follows up on six months later.